MrCappyy/MinecraftWork/README.md

    All plugins in this repository are fully open source, allowing you to explore, learn from, and modify the code.

 2. **Building the Plugin:**
    A precompiled JAR file is not included.
-You’ll need to clone the repository and build the plugin yourself using Maven
+You’ll need to clone the repository and build the plugin yourself using Maven.

 3. **Learn and Adapt:**
    Feel free to use the source code, adapt it to your needs, or use it as inspiration for your own projects.